SumoLogic/sumologic-content/Amazon_Web_Services/RDS/Log-Collection/README.md

 # Notes

-* The script currently passes over .XEL and .TRC log files for MS SQL.
+* The script currently passes over .XEL and .TRC log files for Microsoft SQL Server.
 These are binary data files that cannot be read in plaintext.